SBA 7(a) Loans: The Essential Guide

 How Long Does It Take to Get an SBA 7(a) Loan?

-The process to get an SBA loan can take anywhere from a few days to several months, depending on the type of loan and lending institution.
+The process of obtaining an SBA loan can take anywhere from a few days to several months, depending on the type of loan and the lending institution.
 As their name suggests, Express loans typically only take a few days, whereas a standard loan can take several weeks or even months if you work with a commercial bank.

-Alternative lending platforms and fintech companies, like UCS or SmartBiz, try to streamline the process as much as possible for applicants.
-In addition, an SBA-preferred lender might be able to expedite the process But remember, you’re dealing with a government agency, and that’s always going to take a little bit longer.
+Alternative lending platforms and fintech companies, such as UCS or SmartBiz, strive to streamline the process as much as possible for applicants.
+In addition, an SBA-preferred lender might be able to expedite the process, but remember, you’re dealing with a government agency, and that’s always going to take a little bit longer.

 What Collateral is Required?

 SBA loans for $25,000 or less generally don’t require collateral.
 Loans over $350,000 may require collateral of equal value to the loan amount.
 Collateral requirements for loans between $25,000-$350,000 depend on the individual lender, loan type, financial health, and how you intend to use the funds.
-In addition, each business owner with a 20% or greater claim needs to sign a personal guarantee.
+Additionally, each business owner with a 20% or greater claim must sign a personal guarantee.

 Yes, while 7(a) loans are the most common, other SBA loan programs include: